Sofiene29/Ocaml-Project/README.md

 > ==== TEST2 ==== -> is another basic test case with 6 jobs and 6 applicants.

 > ==== TEST3 ==== -> is a special test case with 6 jobs and 7 applicants who are interested in all jobs.

+# Setup and Test

+* To use, you should install the *OCaml* extension in VSCode.
+Other extensions might work as well but make sure there is only one installed.

+* A makefile is provided with some useful commands:
+    - `make build` to compile.
+This creates an ftest.native executable
+    - `make demo2` to run the `ftest22` program with some arguments
+    - `make demo` to run the `ftest` program with some arguments
+    - `make format` to indent the entire project
+    - `make edit` to open the project in VSCode
+    - `make clean` to remove build artifacts

+*In case of trouble with the VSCode extension (e.g. the project does not build, there are strange mistakes), a common workaround is to (1) close vscode, (2) `make clean`, (3) `make build` and (4) reopen vscode (`make edit`).*